macla7/todo-list/README.md

 # todo-list

 Thinking of a new 'convention' of mine.
 All my variable names being first 3 letters of key words. ie proDes will be 'project description'.
 Two current exceptions will be 'list' and 'lis'. 'lis' will be for listener.. 'list' will signify a list.
 And, 'cont' will be container.

+Content Editable: My assumption, without looking it up too much, is that there is security concerns using this, to directly store data.. alas, just having fun.